World Food Programme

 In April 2008, in an effort to strengthen the effectiveness of its aid, Canada opened 100 percent of its food aid budget to international procurement with a special emphasis on developing countries.
 Not only does untied food assistance provide WFP with increased flexibility to purchase locally, which helps to get the food to those that need it as quickly as possible, it also ensures the food is culturally appropriate and helps to develop local and regional markets.

-WFP's mandate is closely aligned with Canada's international development priority themes of increasing food security and securing the future of children and youth .
+WFP's mandate is closely aligned with Canada's international development priority themes of increasing food security and safe and secure futures for children and youth.
 In 2013, WFP expects to meet the needs of 90 million people in 75 countries.

 WFP is the only United Nations and multilateral organization providing food assistance on a global scale.
 It is Canada's main partner in preventing acute hunger and reducing chronic hunger around the world.
 Canada’s priority theme of increasing food security recognizes the importance of food assistance and nutrition.